FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 Model blows up
 --------------

-There could many reasons for this, but forts thing to try is to reduce time step or/and increase model visousity for short period of time.
+There could many reasons for this, but the first thing to try is to reduce time step or/and increase model visousity for short period of time (see :ref:``).
 Have a look at `Model spinup / Cold start at higher resolutions`_ for instructions.